tesselo/pixels/docs/generator.md

 `path_collection_catalog`: string

-Path to the dictonary containing the training set.
-Either in s3 or locally.
+Path to the dictionary containing the training set.
+Either remotely or locally.
 Has to be a catalogs_dict.json file.

 `split`: float